toolpath/Fusion-Workflow-Template-Framework/README.md

 Once you have a couple of basic component files that share the same joint origin lineage, you can build an assemly that uses them to make replacable parts.

+  note: A JOC is meant to build a joint in the current file, that can be linked to in a parent file.
+  So a JOC in a file inherantly means that you intend to embed the file into a higher level assembly.
+  You'll see that when you get to your top level workflow file you won't have any JOCs at that level.

 ## Buudling blocks for a replacable workholding library ***(time - 11:57)***